LSBUGPG/DuoShader/Assets/ComponentPackages/DuoShader/Documentation/manual.md

 Here is [a video of the process in action](https://youtu.be/GftgBL-sHnI).

-## How to use this shader
+## How to use these shaders

-This package contains two PostProcess shader effects for Unity's PostProcessing 2.0 package, so you need to have the PostProcessing 2.0 package installed and configured for your project.
+This package contains three PostProcess shader effects for Unity's PostProcessing 2.0 package, so you need to have the PostProcessing 2.0 package installed and configured for your project.
+Each shader emulates a part of the authoring or printing process.

 ### Duo Shader effect